DaoCaGit/vps-api/README.md

 require_once("http_requests.php");
 $request = new http_requests("APIKEY");
 ```

-An APIKEY is always required, since this class was written with the intention of other classes extending it, each with their own VPS API functions.
-It is not recommended for use outside of this scope, particularly not the keyget() or post() functions.
+Because this class was written with the intention of using it with VPS API's, an API key is always required.
+It is not recommended for this class to be used where an API key is unnecessary.

-After a function is passed, two possible values can be pulled from the class:
+After a function is run, two possible values can be pulled from the class:

 - response (per the example, `$request->response`) - The string returned from the request.
 - response_code (per the example, `$request->response`) - The HTTP status code.